CodesRunOnHumans/CodesRunOnHumans/README.md

 ### Flexible Syntax

-`Croh` doesn't require a strict syntax.
+`Croh` doesn't require a strict syntax and supports natural languages as the codes.

 The following codes can all be run on almost all human beings who knows a little about English.